chenkuochou/furucombo-retrospect/README.md

 ## Attack

-Since the AaveV2 proxy had been whitelisted in Furucombo’s logic, the attacker can use   the double-delegation chain to call into their attacker contract under the Furucombo contract’s context.
+Since the AaveV2 proxy had been whitelisted in Furucombo’s logic, the attacker can use a double-delegation chain to call into their attacker contract under the Furucombo contract’s context.

 The attacker took the advantage of combining a state of whitelisted AaveV2 proxy and non-initialized Furucombo contract storage to draw victim accounts with the following function calls.